ImageMagick v6 Examples --

 [IM Output]

-This method is probably the best method to use with older versions of IM (such as IM v5), though the "-composite" operation will need to be done by the separate "composite" command in that case.
+This method is probably the best method to use with older versions of IM (such as IM v5), though the "-composite" operation will need to be done by the separate "composite" command, rather than the above single command method.

 An alternative, is rather than pad out the image to fit the specific thumbnail size we want, is to instead cut off the parts of the image that does not fit the final size.